AdobeDocs/experience-manager-65.en/help/assets/asynchronous-jobs.md

    * **[!UICONTROL Scheduled]**: The operation is scheduled for processing a later time

-1. To stop an active operation, select it from the list and tap/click the **[!UICONTROL Stop]** icon from the toolbar.
+1. To stop an active operation, select it from the list and tap **[!UICONTROL Stop]** from the toolbar.

    ![stop_icon](assets/stop_icon.png)

-1. To view extra details, for example description and logs, select the operation and tap/click the **[!UICONTROL Open]** icon from the toolbar.
+1. To view extra details, for example description and logs, select the operation and tap **[!UICONTROL Open]** from the toolbar.

    ![open_icon](assets/open_icon.png)